wiliamsouza/apollo/README.md

 [instalations instructions]
 (https://www.docker.io/gettingstarted/#h_installation).

-To make the use of a container we use [fig](http://orchardup.github.io/fig/).
+To make easy the use of a container we use [fig](http://orchardup.github.io/fig/).

 ```
 sudo pip install fig